vifreefly/kimuraframework/README.md

   * [Chat Support and Feedback](#chat-support-and-feedback)
   * [License](#license)

-## Note about v1.0.0 version
-* The code was massively refactored for a [support](#using-kimurai-inside-existing-ruby-application) to run spiders multiple times from inside a single process.
-Now it's possible to run Kimurai spiders using background jobs like Sidekiq.
-* `require 'kimurai'` doesn't require any gems except Active Support.
-Only when a particular spider [starts](#crawl-method), Capybara will be required with a specific driver.
-* Although Kimurai [extends](lib/kimurai/capybara_ext) Capybara (all the magic happens inside [extended](lib/kimurai/capybara_ext/session.rb) `Capybara::Session#visit` method), session instances which were created manually will behave normally.
-* No spaghetti code with `case/when/end` blocks anymore.
-All drivers [were extended](lib/kimurai/capybara_ext) to support unified methods for cookies, proxies, headers, etc.
-* `selenium_url_to_set_cookies` @config option don't need anymore if you're use Selenium-like engine with custom cookies setting.
-* Small changes in design (check the readme again to see what was changed)
-* Again, massive refactor.
-Code now looks much better than it was before.

 ## Installation
 Kimurai requires Ruby version `>= 2.5.0`.
 Supported platforms: `Linux` and `Mac OS X`.